sjanahan/tech-rough-draft/00-driving-large-project.md

 return to work.

-I'm so proud to have been a driving force in supporting Walmart's response to COVID-19 and to keep our in-store associates safe from the ravages of this pandemic.
+I'm so proud to have been a driving force in supporting Walmart's response to COVID-19 and to keep our in-store associates safer from the ravages of this pandemic.

 I want to give a huge shoutout to Cesar Ramirez and Chad Rivoli for teaching me